 Banfield Pet Hospital, the largest veterinary practice in the United States, recently decided to go through their database of more than 3 million dogs and cats treated at their hospitals in the past year and discovered some interesting trends.
 It turns out that pet owners like to name their pets after Game of Thrones characters, both animal and human ones.

-After crunching the numbers, Banfield Pet Hospital then revealed the most popular GoT names in the animal community, so let’s check them out.
+After crunching the numbers, Banfield Pet Hospital revealed the most popular GoT names in the animal community, so let’s check them out.

 While there can be lots of different inspirations for this name, our money is that people had Sansa Stark’s direwolf Lady in their mind when choosing the name.